Our Anti Bullying Curriculum

 We have several groups of children in school who have been trained to support others.

-All of our staff have taken part in anti bullying training and we are committed to supporting the social and emotional needs of all pupils in our care.
+All of our staff regularly take part in Anti-Bullying training and we are committed to supporting the social, emotional and mental health needs of all of the pupils in our care.
+We work with a number of agencies and complete training in different areas, including online safety.

 The following websites contain useful anti bullying information